wdotgonzales/git_test2/README.md

-# git_test2
+# School Homework

-Learning How to use Git
-Hello Odin!
+homework given to us from our teacher using Jquery,html,css